We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Exercising an arthritic knee may seem counterintuitive, but regular exercise can actually lessen — and even relieve — arthritis pain and other symptoms, such as stiffness and swelling.

-There are several reasons to exercise with knee arthritis.
-For example:
+There are several reasons to exercise with knee arthritis:

 - Exercise maintains the joint’s full range of motion.

 - Exercise strengthens the muscles that support the joint.

 - Strong muscles help the joint absorb shock.

 Exercise doesn’t have to be hard to be beneficial.
 In fact, gentle, low-impact exercises are best for knee arthritis.
 They minimize stress on the joint as they increase its flexibility and strength.
 Learn more about osteoarthritis here.